sst/guide/_chapters/share-route-53-domains-across-aws-accounts.md

 ---
 layout: post
 title: Share Route 53 Domains Across AWS Accounts
 description: In this chapter we look at how to delegate Route 53 domains across AWS accounts.
-This allows us to use the same custom domain for our Serverless app across multiple environments.
+This allows us to use the same custom domain for our serverless app across multiple environments.
 date: 2019-10-02 00:00:00
 comments_id: share-route-53-domains-across-aws-accounts/1334
 ---